Szybet/Yatchy/hardware/README.md

 Don't scream "IT'S NOT OPEN SOURCE", let me explain myself.

 - First, this work is not a watchy fork, it's a complete redesign obviously inspired by the watchy form factor, but nothing more.
 - I don't want SQFMI to steal this design and sell it.
-Not even If I could profit of it.
+Not even if I could profit of it.
 His bad software, bad communication, sometimes bad and questionable hardware decisions have killed so much potential of the watchy.
 - I don't want someone to just make money off it and give nothing back to the project.
 With that said, calm down, more on that in the commercial section below.
 - I don't want for someone to rename it and take the credit for the hard work.